|

 Great

-cat group in Brooklyn, which will help people with stray
+cat group in Brooklyn, who will help people with stray

 cat problems in their neighborhoods, and educate about